ravi1997/AGI-codex/docs/fine_tuning.md

 The scheduler metadata includes the suggested command, the current sample count, and the target threshold so the task can be triggered via cron or by the agent’s terminal tool.
+The helper lives in `agi_core.learning.scheduling.schedule_training_if_ready`, so external automation can reuse the same hook to enqueue training jobs without duplicating the readiness logic.
 Operators who prefer unattended execution can call the CLI with `--require-threshold`, which internally uses the `TrainingJobRunner` helper to confirm the dataset is ready before invoking the LoRA/DPO trainers.

 ## Running the fine-tuning CLI